paulkamsteeg/ru-ai-pacman/CourseHandbook.md

 solution in a step-by-step manner.
-The final assignment stage is less guided, but both the instructors and Teaching Assistants will be available for to help with any questions you have during the scheduled practical sessions, and **by appointment** <span style="font-weight: normal">at other times.</span>
+The final assignment stage is less guided, but both the instructors and Teaching Assistants will be available for to help with any questions you have during the scheduled practical sessions, and **by appointment** at other times.

 Grading
 -------

-As with Intro2AI A 10% (1 mark) is available for simply attending the practical sessions or making a reasonable attempt at the assignments.
-The basic assignments themselves are then further graded for quality to contribute 50% (5 marks) to the final grade.
+The assignments are graded for quality to contribute 50% (5 marks) to the final grade.
 For some weeks there are also ***Extra Credit*** assignments.
-Successfully completing **two (2)** (or more ;-)) of these extra-credit assignments gives another 10% (1 mark).
-The final project makes up the remaining 30% (3 marks) of the final grade.
+Successfully completing **two (2)** (or more ;-)) of these extra-credit assignments gives another 10%.
+The final project makes up the remaining 30% of the final grade.

 The detailed mark breakdown for each of the assignments is given in the detailed assignment description for each week, which will be uploaded to